Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Model and methods

 \subsection{Problem definition}

 The task is to elect a legislature composed of $N$ seats.
-There is a population of voters $\mV$, where each voter $v\in \mV$ lives in an \textit{atomic} block $b_v \in \mB$ and belongs to a party $p_v \in \{R, D\}$.
-The atomic blocks $\mB$ each have a corresponding population and are organized into an adjacency graph where two blocks share an edge when they are geographically adjacent to each other.
+There is a population of voters $\mV$; each voter $v\in \mV$ lives in an \textit{atomic} block $b_v \in \mB$ and belongs to a party $p_v \in \{R, D\}$.
+The blocks $\mB$ are organized in an adjacency graph where two blocks share an edge when they are geographically adjacent to each other.

-\parbold{Multi-member redistricting.} The blocks $\mB$ are partitioned into $K$ geographically contiguous districts, where each district $k$ is allocated $N_k$ seats in the legislature such that $\sum_k N_k = N$, and $N_k\geq 1$.
-Each district also must be population balanced in accordance with $N_k$, such that the population ratio of district $k$ to the whole state is bounded between $\frac{N_k \pm \epsilon}{N}$ for population tolerance $\epsilon$.
-The resulting set of districts is referred to as a map or a plan.
+\parbold{Multi-member redistricting.} In redistricting, the blocks $\mB$ are partitioned into $K$ geographically contiguous districts, where each district $k$ is allocated $N_k \in \bbN$ seats in the legislature such that $\sum_k N_k = N$, and $N_k\geq 1$.
+Each district also must be population balanced in accordance with $N_k$, such that the population ratio of district $k$ to the whole state is bounded between $\frac{N_k \pm \epsilon}{N}$ for population tolerance $\epsilon$.\footnote{ Our chosen tolerance provides a 1\% upper bound in population deviation. {More precisely, in the optimization, let $\tau=0.01$ and the single-seat ideal population be $P_{\text{ideal}}=P_{\text{total}}/N$.
+For a district with $N_k$ seats at tree depth $L$, we enforce $P_k \in [N_k P_{\text{ideal}} \pm (\tau P_{\text{ideal}}/L)]$, i.e., a relative deviation $\delta_k=\tau/(L N_k)$ from $P_{\text{ideal},k} = N_k P_{\text{ideal}}$, bounded above by 1\%.
+This modeling tolerance should not be interpreted as a legal threshold: for U.S.\ congressional redistricting, the constitutional standard is population equality ``as mathematically equal as reasonably possible;'' the U.S. Supreme Court has struck down a plan with less than a 1\% deviation between the smallest and largest district \citep{aclu_redistricting_2001}.} } The resulting set of districts is referred to as a map or a plan.
 Maps can be drawn to fulfill various objective functions.
 For example, a party can gerrymander a map to maximize the seats won by their party, or an independent commission can attempt to satisfy one or more notions of fairness.

-\parbold{Social choice function.} Each district runs a separate election to fill its $N_k$ seats, with each voter $v$ voting in the district $k(b_v)$ to which its block $b_v$ belongs.
-Each election is run according to a social choice function $F$ that determines what information each voter provides (in this work, either a set of approved candidates or a ranking over candidates) and how votes are aggregated.
+\parbold{Social choice function.} Each district runs a separate election to fill its $N_k$ seats, with each voter $v$ voting in the district $k(b_v)$ to which their block $b_v$ belongs.
+Each election is run according to a social choice function $F$ that determines what information each voter provides (in this work, either a set of approved candidates or a ranking over candidates) and how votes are aggregated to produce the $N_k$ winners in each district $k$.